 TAGRISSO is a prescription medicine used to treat

-• has a certain type of abnormal epidermal
+• if you have a certain type of EGFR gene and

 Your doctor will perform a test to make sure that